defuse/swatd/README.md

 Everything after a '#' is treated as a comment (ignored).
 Blank lines are ignored.
 All other lines define a sensor command.

+`interval` is the number of seconds to wait between sensor checks. `threshold` is the number of sensors that must fail before assuming you are being raided.
+`execute` is the command to execute when you are being raided.

 Here is an example configuration file:

     # This configuration makes SWATd continually check if /tmp/foobar exists.
 If